openedx/openedx-webhooks/docs/install.rst

         $ heroku config:set JIRA_OAUTH_RSA_KEY=$JIRA_OAUTH_RSA_KEY
         $ heroku config:set JIRA_OAUTH_CONSUMER_KEY=$JIRA_OAUTH_CONSUMER_KEY

-Github
+GitHub
 ~~~~~~

-1. `Register a new application on Github <https://github.com/settings/applications/new>`_
+1. `Register a new application on GitHub <https://github.com/settings/applications/new>`_
 2. The new application will give you a consumer key and consumer secret.
 Set
    these values in the Heroku environment: